 The renovation of the sanctuary is almost complete with the painting of the walls, new curtains, new cornice boards, new cushions for all the pews, and the painting of all the pews.
-The replacement of the carpet is the next project the church will be working on.
-The carpet fund is growing and that project will be complete soon.
+The replacement of the carpet was complete June of 2013.
+The roof will be replace March 2014.

 We have had a wonderful past at Bethel Baptist Church.
 We rejoice in the blessings of the past and we looked forward to what the future holds.
 God has seen fit to allow Bethel Baptist Church to stand for 135 years and for that we rejoice; nevertheless, we must continue to move ever forward in the name of Jesus Christ, endeavoring to be a lighthouse to the community, and to win lost souls to a saving knowledge of Jesus Christ.

 The local church is God’s plan to evangelize the word: therefore, we must do as the scripture says in Matthew, Chapter 28; Verses 19-20, “Go ye therefore, and teach all nations, baptizing them in the name of the Father, and the Son, and the Holy Ghost, teaching them to observe all things whatsoever I have commanded you: and, lo, I am with you always, even unto the of the world.
 Amen.”